It’s important that a person going through redundancy gets the support they...

-So to help you out here’s our guide to the seven biggest differences between two of the most common Scottish debt solutions: DMPs and DPPs under the Debt Arrangement Scheme (DAS).
+So to help you out here’s our guide to the seven biggest differences between two Scottish debt solutions that are often compared: DMPs and DPPs under the Debt Arrangement Scheme (DAS).

 1. Formal vs. informal debt solutions